MS Territorial Development Str@tegy

 The programme team values the link between academic theoretical input and real case studies which enable you to develop the analytical skills and the detached viewpoint required of future managers.

 The trips to Southampton, Oxford and Brussels, as well as field work which closely mimics territorial conditions supplement and complete the training programme.

-Selection is on the basis of an application form followed by an individual interview
+Candidates are selected on the basis of an application form, followed by an individual interview.

 Please use the on-line application procedure.

 The programme is open to students holding the following degrees:

 In order for our students to benefit from optimal learning conditions, places in our programmes are limited.
 The number of remaining places is reviewed after each admission session.
 Whenever a cohort is full, admissions for the programme are closed :